iot-lab/iot-lab.github.io/docs/getting-started/ipv6.md

 ---
 title: IPv6
 group: getting-started
-description: IPv6 connectivity for the IoT-LAB testbed
+description: This page describes the public IPv6 support available on the IoT-LAB testbed.
+You will find out how to build a public IPV6 network with embedded boards.
 ---

 ## Overview